RECORDING

 Here’s a list of commonly-recorded and available documents:

-• Subdivisions: Approved maps showing the legal boundaries of lots, blocks, and easements at the time of recording.
+Subdivisions: Documents that divide property into lots, blocks, and easements at the time of recording

 Other documents could include judgments and decrees, federal and state tax liens, releases, public trustee documents, business incorporation and Statements of Authority, for example.
 For specifics about what’s available in your county, reach out to your county clerks office.